vttale/serve-stale/README.md

    variable is too large it could cause excessive cache memory usage, but if it is too small, the serve-stale technique becomes less effective, as the record may not be in the cache to be used if needed.
-Memory consumption could be mitigated by prioritizing removal of stale records over non-expired records during cache exhaustion.
+Increased memory consumption could be mitigated by prioritizing removal of stale records over non-expired records during cache exhaustion.
 Implementations may also wish to consider whether to track the names in requests for their last time of use or their popularity, using that as an additional factor when considering cache eviction.
 A feature to manually flush only stale records could also be useful.